MasterChief93/ProgettoIIW/README.md

-#A simple multi-process multi-threaded Web Server
+#Engineering of The Internet and Web - Project
-*meant to deliver adapted static contents according device User Agent*
+A simple multi-threaded multi-process Web Server meant to deliver adapted static contents according device User Agent

 Preliminar instruction:
 These 3 folders need to be present inside the main folder of the projectt in order to compile correctly the libwurfl library: